pymupdf/PyMuPDF/docs/page.rst

    .. attribute:: cropbox

       The page's */CropBox* for a PDF.
 Always the **unrotated** page rectangle is returned.
 For a non-PDF this will always equal the page rectangle.

+      .. note:: In PDF, the relationship between ``/MediaBox``, ``/CropBox`` and page rectangle may sometimes be confusing, please do lookup the glossary for :data:`MediaBox`.

       :type: :ref:`Rect`